Kat1cal/IntrotointernetAss/readme.md

 ## Usage

-- Open the home page to know about the rubbish accumulation.
+- Open the home page to learn about rubbish accumulation.
 - Navigate to different section for monitoring dustbin progress.
 -
 s.